-In this day of pessimism and cynicism, it is remarkable how uniformly positive news on cell therapies is.
-I’ll summarize: It’s going to save us all and the world.
+In this day of pessimism and cynicism, it’s remarkable how uniformly positive news on cell therapies is.
+I’ll summarize: it’s going to save us all and the world.
 This article is not about debunking all that optimism.
 It merely aims to offer some pointers so we can be saved a bit faster.

 Our immune system has 2 jobs: detecting threats and eliminating them.
 In that order, as it needs to know something is up before it can take appropriate action.
 However, some diseases, such as cancer, are good at hiding from our immune system.
 This is why we need to take action ourselves: actively searching for malignant cells, and then removing those cells if they are accessible or trying to kill them with radiation or chemotherapy.

 Unfortunately, our current treatments have severe side effects and are not 100% successful.
 So, as it is in our nature to improve, people start researching other, better ways to battle cancer.
 Some have asked themselves: what if we could make our immune system smarter?
 This is what companies like Celyad, Kyte Pharma and Novartis are doing: they extract living cells from patients or donors, modify them so they can detect and attack cancers and then re-inject them.

 The figure below shows a simplified version of the process to change the cells.
 Obviously, step 3 groups several actions to change the cell characteristics.

 Autologous Car-T cell therapy workflow, adapted from evolution-bio.com

 Now, if I tell you that 40% of us will get cancer in our lives and that Celyad has cured and “vaccinated” ovarian-tumor bearing mice using their NKR-2 T cells, you will probably understand where all this optimism is coming from.

 So where are we today?